Vyral/amy-wengerd/_posts/2022-02-25-the-outlook-for-buyers-in-our-market.md

 Today I'll talk about interest rates and what the trends we’re seeing may mean for buyers and our market in general.

 Today's average interest rate on a 30-year fixed mortgage is 4.19%.
 At this same time last month, it was 3.68%.
-4.19% is still a phenomenal rate but they are on the rise.
+4.19% is still a phenomenal rate, but they are on the rise.
 Honestly, rates have been unrealistically low for over 20 years now.&nbsp;

 {% include pullquote.html %}